 How Do I Make The Change?

 First off, have a chat with your boss and explain how having a gross wage benefits you both.
 You can work out and agree your gross figure together.
 It should be stated on your payslips even if you are paid the net amount.
 Remember that your gross wage will be a higher number than your net wage, it isn’t a straight swop.

 Tell everyone about us!
 Share our Go Gross posts on social media along with #GoGross and challenge any agencies you see advertising in net terms.
 Let them know that the industry is changing, are are becoming wiser.
 We want our wages in gross terms from the word go.
 No excuses!

 Are you an agency already advertising in gross?
+Do you work within the nanny industry and support our campaign?
 Brilliant!
 Let us know you support our campaign and we’ll add you below.